The day the mortals discovered the afterlife, the sky opened up—and it never closed again.

 For if you’ve been guilty of treason or theft,

-The Haben will feast on what life you have left.
+The Savage will feast on what life you have left.

 He sends evil to Earth, such mischief he makes:

 The famines, the floods, the wildfires, the quakes.